tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 ![PrintScreen](/assets/Reports/Reports_26.png)
 {{% /alert %}}

-## Filter the report
+## Filtrar o relatório {##filter-the-report}
 You can use the search bar above the graph ou the calendar to set filters.
 You can filter by _**Tipo of Operation**_, _**Sale ou Transfer ID**_, _**Reference**_<sup>\*</sup>, ou _**Payment method type**_<sup>\*</sup>.

 <sup>\*</sup> _These filters are displayed when the selected **Tipo of Operation** is **Sale**, **Reversion**, ou **Chargeback**_.

-To set a filter, click the _**Filter your search**_ field at the top of the sales made chart.
+Para definir um filtro, clique no campo _**Filter your search**_ field at the top of the sales made chart.

 <img src="/assets/Reports/Reports_27.png" alt="PrintScreen" width="60%"/><br>

-Configure the values for the filters and click _**Search**_.
+Configure os valores para os filtros e clique em _**Search**_.
 Once you click it, the filter table shows the operations that meet the selected criteria.

 Along with these filters, you can also set a time frame when the buyer performed the sale using the dates filter at the top right corner.

 <img src="/assets/Reports/Reports_28.png" alt="PrintScreen" width="60%"/><br>

-The date range of this filter is three (3) months before the end date.
-If you exceed this range, The report displays the information of three (3) months after the start date.<br>To see the information of a given date, set it for both start and end date.
+O intervalo de datas deste filtro é três (3) meses antes da data de término.
+Se você exceder esse intervalo, o relatório exibirá as informações de três (3) meses após a data de início.<br>Para ver as informações de uma determinada data, defina a mesma para a data de início e de término.

-## Download the report
+## Baixar o relatório {#download-the-report}
-To download the report, click the _**Download**_ button located at the top ou at the bottom of the report table.
+Para baixar o relatório, clique no botão _**Baixar**_ localizado na parte superior ou inferior da tabela do relatório.

 ![PrintScreen](/assets/Reports/Reports_29.png)